February 2021

 - Save the page by selecting the Save button.

-After completing these steps, CBCU staff send appropriate notifications to the subject and operation.
+CBCU staff send appropriate notifications to the subject and operation after completing these steps.

 10290 Out-of-State Abuse and Neglect Background Checks

-The purpose of the out-of-state abuse or neglect background checks is to determine if the background check subject has any child abuse or neglect findings in another state or U.S. territory that would make the subject ineligible to be present at an operation or provisionally eligible pending a risk evaluation request and decision.
+Out-of-state abuse or neglect background checks are to determine if the background check subject has any child abuse or neglect findings in another state or U.S. territory that would make the subject ineligible to be present at an operation or provisionally eligible pending a risk evaluation request and decision.
 The process for obtaining results varies by state or U.S. territory.

 10291 Requesting Out-Of-State Abuse and Neglect History Searches